The Role of Technical Knowledge in Product Management

-I’ve been asked repeatedly over the last decade if having a technical background is required to be successful as a product manager.
-The answer is no. But it has certainly helped me to be more effective.
-This is a personal and situational question which has no crisp answer—but sharing some of my experiences may help you to work more effectively with, or as, a product manager with a technical background.
+Many aspiring product managers wonder whether a technical background is essential for success in their role.
+This is something that I’ve been asked repeatedly by product professionals over the years.
+While this is a personal and situational question that has no crisp answer, sharing some of my experiences may help you work more effectively with, or as, a product manager with a technical background.

 Internal Wiring